 A stress ulcer causes sores in the upper gastrointestinal tract.
-These sores damage the gastrointestinal lining and cause pain and a feeling of burning, as well as an increased risk of infection.
+These sores damage the gastrointestinal lining.
+It can cause pain, a feeling of burning, and an increased risk of infection.
 The damage ranges from minor irritation to severe bleeding.

 The primary goal of treatment is to reduce stomach acid and lower the risk of serious infection, bleeding, and shock.